Ethiopia

 What is happening in Ethiopia?

 In early November 2020, civil conflict broke out in northern Ethiopia when Prime Minister Abiy Ahmed ordered a military offensive in the Tigray region.
 A major humanitarian crisis has ensued.
-The United Nations has estimated that 2.3 million children have been cut off from desperately needed aid and humanitarian assistance.
-More than 1 million people have been internally displaced since the conflict started.
+UNICEF has estimated that 12 million children desperately need aid and humanitarian assistance.
+More than 2.4 million people were recorded to be internally displaced at the end of 2024.
 There have been repeated attacks on humanitarian workers in Tigray.
-Consequently, many organisations have pulled out of the area, exacerbating the existing difficulties.
+Consequently, many organisation shave pulled out of the area, exacerbating the existing difficulties.

 What’s the health situation?

-According to the Human Rights Measurement Initiative, Ethiopia is currently achieving only 83.3% of what is possible regarding the right to health, based on its current level of income.
-The situation looks much worse in Tigray, of the more than 260 health centres in the region before the conflict, less than 40 were still functional as of March 2020.
+According to the Human Rights Measurement Initiative, Ethiopia is currently achieving only 79.3% of what is possible regarding the right to health, based on its current level of income.
+The situation looks much worse in Tigray, of the more than 853 health centres in the region before the conflict, just 14% remain undamaged.

 Tuberculosis (TB), neglected tropical diseases (NTDs) and non-communicable diseases continue to be a significant health challenge.
 Ethiopia is one of the 22 highest burdened countries for TB which remains of one the leading causes of mortality.
 And the nation continues to bear a significant burden of Africa’s NTDs